cozy/cozy-stack/docs/apps.md

 application.
 These part of the application are called services and can be declared as part of the application in its manifest.

-In contrast to [konnectors](./konnectors.md), services have the same permissions as the web application and can not access to internet.
-They are not intended to collect outside informations but rather analyse the current set of collected information inside the cozy.
+In contrast to [konnectors](./konnectors.md), services have the same permissions as the web application and are not intended to collect outside informations but rather analyse the current set of collected information inside the cozy.
 However they share the same mechanisms as the konnectors to describe how and when they should be executed: via our trigger system.

 To define a service, first the code needs to be stored with the application content, as single (packaged) javascript files.
 In the manifest, declare the